countnazgul/enigma-mixin/README.md

 ## **Under development!**

-# enigma.js mixins

-enigma.js functionality can be extended via [mixin](https://github.com/qlik-oss/enigma.js/blob/41c33604f7e384d0a34a502bd29e9f3db94dd9d2/docs/api.md#mixins).
+`enigma.js` functionality can be extended via [mixin](https://github.com/qlik-oss/enigma.js/blob/41c33604f7e384d0a34a502bd29e9f3db94dd9d2/docs/api.md#mixins).
 This repository contains set of mixins that can be added to any `enigma.js` instance.
-Some of the mixins are quite trivial but i've been lazy enough to remember all the objects/params and decided to create these "shortcuts" :)
+Some of the mixins are quite trivial but I've been lazy enough to remember the objects/params and decided to create these "shortcuts" :)

 btw who ever made the `mixin` option available in `enigma.js` ...
 Thank you!

+## Requirements

+TBA

 ## Installation